pdfernhout/High-Performance-Organizations-Reading-List/README.md

 "An inspirational guide to ethical business practice explains how to create and manage a small business that emphasizes openness, personal integrity, and community involvement as the keys to success."

-While the book is mainly about small business, if can apply to smaller units within bigger businesses.
+While the book is mainly about small business, it can also apply to smaller units within bigger businesses.

 ### Toward High-Performance Organizations: A Strategic Role for Groupware [and Bootstrapping]
 by Doug Engelbart